davepadrino/disbursementSystem/README.md

 ## Improvements

+### Some of the improvements i'd do in a real life app, but didn't want to apply them at the moment.

-- Don't know if I'll have time to do this, but an improvement we could do to improve times given the orders table, is create partitions in the table by merchant so the queries are quicker.
+- Create partitions in the `orders` table by merchant so the queries are quicker. (for big number of records)
+- Proper logging for production debugging
+- A kubernetes (for instance) cronjob instead of a native one to run the task, will give us more control and on-demand start.
+- Some Ids in the DB must be UUIDs for security reasons (just in case we don't want to expose the number of records)
+- Add more tests, I added few of them for timing reasons.
   ...

 ## Features

 - Setup a docker repository production ready for a rails app ✅
 - Setup data model ✅
 - Create DB migrations ✅
-- Inject data via rake task and store it in DB
+- Inject data via rake task and store it in DB ✅
+- Add disburshment logic ✅
+- Add monthtly fee logic
-- Add business logic services / controllers and routes
+- Add final report logic
+- Add daily processing task
 - Add test suite and specs

 ## Getting Started